 It is the task of the daycare centre to provide each family with overall childrearing support.
 Open, honest and straightforward cooperation between the family and daycare centre is important.

-As part of early education, we engage in multi-sectoral support alongside local actors, such as specialist day centre teachers, the child healthcare clinic, municipal daycare centres and schools.
+As part of early education, we engage in multi-sectoral support alongside local actors, such special teachers in Early Childhood Education and Care, the child healthcare clinic, municipal daycare centres and schools.
 The parents are asked for permission for such cooperation in the service contract, and separately in every case.

 Rytmi is intended to provide a framework for planning in each daycare centre.

 Touhula has its own early childhood education and care plan, Rytmi (rhythm), which is based on the principles of Finland’s national early education plan and takes account of all areas of learning and broad-based education.
 Drawn up in accordance with Rytmi, each daycare centre’s annual plan is displayed in the centre, for parents to read.

 Each daycare centre uses Rytmi as a basis for planning pedagogical activities suggested by the children, discussed between the children and staff, and planned under the staff’s leadership complement each other.
 Rytmi highlights the importance of long periods of play for children.
 Play is valued, and time and space are set aside for it every day.